dotandl/integration-allegro-woocommerce/readme.txt

 = 1.0.0 =
 * First version of the plugin

+= 1.0.1 =
+* Fix some problems that may make the plugin not work
+* Fix the bug that Allegro API Token refreshes twice and the second refresh makes HTTP 400 error

 == Upgrade Notice ==
 = 1.0.0 =
 * First version of the plugin

+= 1.0.1 =
+* This update fixes some bugs that may make the plugin not work and display unfounded errors